-10.5.4 Changing Ownership of Recipient Target Groups
+10.5.2 Changing Ownership of Recipient Target Groups

-To change ownership of Recipient Target Groups, click on "Recipient Target Groups" from the "Recipient Warehouse" screen.
-This will call up the "Change Target Group Owner" screen.
+To change ownership of Recipient Target Groups, click on Recipient Target Groups from the Recipient Warehouse screen.
+This will open the Change Target Group Owner screen.
 From here, select an individual account or group in order to view all Recipient Target Group categories owned by that group.